nlamprian/ICP/README.md

 All these dependencies are automatically downloaded by cmake, if they are not available on your system.
 Please note that you'll have to [configure Mercurial](http://eigen.tuxfamily.org/index.php?title=Mercurial) before Eigen is downloaded.

 # Examples
-There is one application, `kinect_frame_grabber` that is able to capture point clouds from Kinect (you'll have to install [libfreenect](https://github.com/OpenKinect/libfreenect) to build it), and another one, `icp_step_by_step`, that visualizes the process of frame-to-frame registration, step by step.
+There are three applications. `kinect_frame_grabber` that is able to capture point clouds from Kinect (you'll have to install [libfreenect](https://github.com/OpenKinect/libfreenect) to build it). `icp_step_by_step` visualizes the process of frame-to-frame registration, step by step. `icp_registration` presents how to set up the ICP pipeline.

 # Compilation